Blog

 Watch the video below for a quick recap.

-The important thing to remember is that these values are starting points because there are a number of additional variables that come into play to determine actual vineyard value.
+The important thing to remember is that these values are starting points.
+There are a number of additional variables that come into play to determine actual vineyard value.
 To illustrate the range and unique quirks I am going to focus on the Russian River Appellation in Sonoma County and the Oakville Appellation in the Napa Valley.
 The Russian River Appellation flows through numerous towns including Healdsburg, Windsor, Sebastopol, Occidental, and Santa Rosa.

 Vineyard Values